caido-community/drop/README.md

 To work, `Drop` requires a centralized server.
 The data that flows through the server is completely end-to-end encrypted using the target user's PGP public key, which is shared via the share code.

-The code for the server is public, so you can host your own instance or use any of the public servers below.
+The code for the server is public, so you can host your own instance or use any of the public servers below. **We have a super easy to use docker image for hosting your own server**.
+Please see [here](packages/server/README.md) for more info.

 The API Server code can be found [here](packages/server).
 Our database schema is as follows:
 ```